coreylweathers/personal-website/deployment.md

 2. Set framework preset to "Hugo"
 3. Set build command: `hugo --environment production`
 4. Set output directory: `public`
-5. Add environment variable: `CONTACT_FORM_ID` with your form ID value
+5. Add environment variables:
+   - `CONTACT_FORM_ID` with your form ID value
+   - `GOOGLE_ANALYTICS_ID` with your Google Analytics Measurement ID

 ### Cloudflare Pages

 1. Connect your GitHub repository to Cloudflare Pages
 2. Set build command: `hugo --environment production`
 3. Set build output directory: `public`
-4. Add environment variable: `CONTACT_FORM_ID` with your form ID value
+4. Add environment variables:
+   - `CONTACT_FORM_ID` with your form ID value
+   - `GOOGLE_ANALYTICS_ID` with your Google Analytics Measurement ID

 ## Manual Deployment via FTP/SFTP

 1. Build the site locally: `hugo --environment production`
-2. Create your production config file with the actual form ID
+2. Create your production config file with the actual form ID and Google Analytics ID
 3. Upload the contents of the `public/` directory to your web server
 4. Remember to exclude the `config/` directory from uploads